-Already a quasi-expert on market research?
-Simply skip directly to the section of the guide you’re interested in by touching (for the phone/tablet junkies) or clicking (for the PC/laptop junkies) below.
+Simply skip directly to the section of the guide you’re interested in by clicking the titles below.

 - Who is the audience for the omnibus survey?

-- What is an example case study of an omnibus study?
+- Example case study of an omnibus study

-- What to look for to find the best omnibus survey companies?
+- How to find the best omnibus survey companies

 First things, first.
 We all need a basic definition.

-An omnibus survey is a single questionnaire administered to a large number of respondents that ask about a variety of unrelated topics.
+An omnibus survey is a single questionnaire administered to a large number of respondents that asks about a variety of unrelated topics.

 The questions span across a variety of products, services, brands, and behaviors paid for by several survey sponsors.